 Curriculum and Concentrations

-There are four major components that make up the flexible curriculum with only one required course, Effective Leadership.
+There are four major components that make up the flexible curriculum with only one required course, LEAD.
 You choose what you take and when based on your experience, education, and goals.

 Search the Chicago Booth portal for course descriptions and course schedules by course number, quarter, program, and other course criteria via the course search feature.